wiresjs/wires.js/README.md

 ## Arrays

-Wires has an $array object that provides necessary methods.
-Any array passed to the template will be converted.
+Arrays are the most smartest objects in entire framework.
+They automate data interaction with RESTful service.
-However it's more clear if you do it yourself.
-You can attach REST configuration if you need one.
+Any array passed to the template will be converted to $array object.

 ```js
 var user1 = {name : "user1"}